 - Add specific language about expectations regarding accessibility to licenses: Library Accessibility Alliance.

 - Request examples of concrete actions taken to increase diversity, equity and inclusion both within their own workforce and within the publishing and/or service models they offer.
+The Library Partnership Rating initiative uses a values-based rubric to evaluate publishers.

 - Incorporate inclusive and anti-racist practices into library instruction, outreach, and research services.

-- Incorporate awareness of the institutionalized racism of scholarly publishing in publishing and information literacy consultations, presentations and workshops.
+- Incorporate awareness of the “institutionalized racism of scholarly publishing” in publishing and information literacy consultations, presentations, and workshops.

 - Advocate for equitable scholarly communication environments and systems in alignment with ACRL’s Open and Equitable Scholarly Communications report.